top of page

 The worlds of the largest and the smallest have led scientists into a confusion, As I was pursuing these problems, a dream appeared:

 I am working on two machines, one huge and one very small.
 The big one has to be activated, but I need the small machine, to make the big machine work.
+I am confused.
 It's all extremely complicated because there are many different electrical plugs on both machines that sometimes fit and sometimes don't.
-But I know that it is possible to start the big machine.

 Interpretation: The small machine is the human being and his consciousness, the big one represents creation, which we are trying to penetrate.
 The interactions have to be created.
-Both are connected to each other through the 'plugs', i.e. through the four terms in the introductory picture, which we will now follow.
-It is about understanding the interactions between physical theories and our perception and interpretation of reality.
+Both are connected to each other by the “plug”, which refers to four concepts mentionned earlier: The theory of relativity and the quantum world as well as consciousness and symbolism (juxtaposed in the following image).
+It is about an understanding of the relationship between physical theories and our perception and interpretation of the world in and around us.

 How is the problem of confusion to be interpreted?
-Despite the existing basis for comparison, both between relativity and consciousness and between quantum physics and symbol formation, these are completely different phenomena with different origins, which I am trying to connect with the appropriate "plugs" A strict objectivity no longer exists, however, because it is precisely the quantum world and symbolic formations that are beyond strict causality and logic.
-Chance plays along and builds invisible connections.
-A simple example of this: Compare the experiences of a dream and what they want to represent and say.
-How do we explain the invisible seams?
-Causally alone they cannot be deduced, we have to intuitively penetrate their meaning.
-Equally difficult to understand are the results of quantum physics.
+Despite the existing basis for comparison, both between relativity and consciousness and between quantum physics and symbol formation, these are completely different phenomena with different origins, which I am trying to connect with the appropriate "plugs".

-However, thanks to the relationship between modern physics and consciousness, man can penetrate the mystery of creation.
-I will try to demonstrate this basic structure or primal structure between the quantum world and consciousness in the following sections.
+However, thanks to the relationship between quantum mechanics and the symbol-forming consciousness, man can penetrate the mystery of creation.
+I will attempt to demonstrate the basic structure or primal structure of these phenomena in the following sections.
+The picture shows us the starting point.

 d) The connectedness